 The International Refugee Assistance Project was started, originally as the Iraqi Refugee Assistance Project, by graduate students at Yale Law School to provide legal representation and policy advocacy on behalf of Iraqi refugees seeking resettlement, and to assist those who have resettled.
-Twenty-two other law schools and over five hundred volunteers including students, lawyers and advocates have joined the effort to deal with this humanitarian crisis.
+Twenty-eight other law schools and over five hundred volunteers including students, lawyers and advocates have joined the effort to deal with this humanitarian crisis.

 IRAP focuses on the following programs and efforts:

 Clinics and support for displaced persons living in the DC area

 Overseas Clinical Legal Education to Ensure Refugee Rights

 For more information about IRAP National, please visit their website at https://refugeerights.org/